JairSolano/CryptoClustering/README.md

 ### Cluster the Cryptocurrencies with K-means by Using the PCA DataFrame

+> For the big moment, let the clustering begin.
 > Initialize the K-means model with the best value for k.
 Fit the K-means model by using the PCA data
 Predict the clusters for grouping the cryptocurrencies by using the PCA data.
 Review the resulting array of cluster values.